vipulchib/aws-cloudformation/README.md

         AllocationId: !GetAtt vEOSIntfSubnetA2EIP.AllocationId
         NetworkInterfaceId: !Ref vEOSIntfSubnetA2
       ```
      R. A Resource to create the Arista vEOS Router instance and name it **AristavEOSRouter**.
+Note that we are refercing
+     pre-defined Key named *'Arista-vEOS-Router'* while creating this instance.
+Ensure that this is key is created and you
+     have downloaded it to be able to access the instance upon creation.
       ```
       AristavEOSRouter:
        Type: AWS::EC2::Instance